 5. Slightly Forward

 Pose your model so that she is leaning slightly forward towards the camera.
 I usually ask my model to bend at the hip towards the camera.
 This also creates a nice slimming effect.
-You can use this in many variations of photography poses.
-Try to ask them to lean slightly forward whenever possible.
+You can use this in many variations of

 6. Full Length